-EMC has quietly acquired OEM partner iWave Software, a developer of storage and cloud automation technology that EMC used in its VMAX Service Provider Platform designed for service providers to deploy storage infrastructure
+EMC has quietly acquired OEM partner iWave Software, a developer of storage and cloud automation technology that EMC used in its VMAX Service Provider Platform designed for service providers to deploy storage infrastructure for the cloud.

 EMC did not officially announce the deal, although it did confirm it closed Dec.
 27. The first public disclosure of the acquisition came in a letter to customers and partners posted on iWave's website by CEO Brent Rhymes.